-The tower is being developed by architect Arturo Vittori, who sought to design a tower that could harvest water from the air through condensation, and one that would be quick and cheap to build without extensive tools.
+The tower is being developed by architect Arturo Vittori at Architecture and Vision.
+Vittori sought to design a tower that could harvest water from the air through condensation and one that would be quick and cheap to build without extensive tools.

 The Warka tower consists of a mesh polyester material inside a bamboo frame.
 The mesh collects dew, rain, and fog, which trickles down into a reservoir at the base of the tower.
 A fabric canopy shades the lower sections of the tower, which helps prevent the collected water from evaporating.

 The simple and practical, yet elegant design powers out ahead of any of the commercial atmospheric water generators on the market which cost thousands more to build than this.